sheret1/chesapeakehsband.com/README.md

   <section id="about">
     <h2>About</h2>
     <p>Welcome to our website!
-Below you will find information about our band opportunities, upcoming performances, and helpful resources.</p>
+Chesapeake High School has been growing its band program since 2006 and we would love for you to join us on this journey.
+We committed to creating a dynamic learning space in which students can experiment, make mistakes, form bonds, take chances, have fun, and excel on an instrument.
+Below you will find information about our band opportunities, upcoming performances, conctact information, along with other helpful resources.</p>
   </section>

   <section id="ensembles">